Sales Engineer / Solutions Engineer

 SE roles are 45-60 days to offer at senior, longer for staff+.
 Aim for 15 targets, 6 first-rounds, 3 onsites, 1-2 offers.
 Technical-depth gap (can't discuss the stack beyond surface-level) is the #1 rejection reason at senior+.
 Double down on one area of technical depth rather than spreading thin.

-Put this playbook on autopilot.
+Put this playbook into your pipeline.